ZipCPU/xulalx25soc/README.md

 The SoC is fully functional.
 Keeping the project from being complete, however, is the lack of an integrated specification document.
 (Specification documents do exist, however, for many of the peripheral components.)

+**20170718 Update**: The ZipCPU has been upgraded to the 8-bit byte ISA, catching the distro up with the latest compiler.

 # Unique Features